 You can install the eSIM before leaving home and configure it to activate automatically when you arrive in Thailand, or activate it manually when you land.

 Important: verify that your phone is eSIM compatible before purchasing.
 Most iPhones from XS, Samsung Galaxy from S20, and Google Pixel from 3 are compatible.
-See the full list on purasim.com.
+Check the complete list on purasim.com.

 Local connectivity tips for Thailand

-Beyond getting the right eSIM, there are some tricks that make a difference to stay connected throughout your trip to Thailand:
+Beyond getting the right eSIM, there are a few tricks that make all the difference to stay connected throughout your trip to Thailand:

 - Download offline maps before you leave.
 Google Maps and Maps.me allow you to download maps of all of Thailand or specific cities.
 This way you can navigate without using data when you are in areas with weak signal.